chuckeles/elder-assistant/README.md

 This is a school project – website for elderly people.
 It's a prototype of the website.
 The texts are in Slovak language.

+The live version is hosted here on Github using URL [chuckeles.github.io/elder-assistant](https://chuckeles.github.io/elder-assistant/).

 ## How to make changes

 *Don't push directly to `master`, others will hate you.*